Partnership with trade unions against climate change

 Many climate campaigners wouldn't think of trade unions as natural partners for their campaigns, having seen 'jobs' and the 'environment' presented as mutually exclusive concerns.

-But despite reluctance in some quarters, there is a growing movement of climate activism within trade unions.
+But Trades Union Congress recently passed a unanimous motion for climate change action.
+Despite reluctance in some quarters, there is a growing movement of climate activism within trade unions.
 This reaches from the international level (the International Trade Union Congress brought national union representatives together to campaign for urgent climate action and a just transition within the Paris climate agreement) to the local (trade union branches and trades councils funding coaches to national climate marches).

 However, engagement with trade unions can seem daunting for many climate activists unsure about dealing with the official structures of the unions (even for those who may be members of unions themselves!), so the following advice has been written as a guide to help making those links a little bit easier.